 What about Finances?

 Payment for dental services is due at the time that treatment is provided.
 Every effort will be made to provide a treatment plan that gives your child the best possible care, and fits into your timetable and budget.
 We accept cash, personal checks, debit cards and most major credit cards.

 If we have received all of your insurance information on the day of the appointment, we will be happy to file your claim for you.
 You must be familiar with your insurance benefits, as we will collect from you the estimated amount insurance is not expected to pay.
 By law, your insurance company is required to pay each claim within 30 days of receipt.
 We file all insurance electronically, so your insurance company will receive each claim within days of the treatment.
 Further information regarding Patient Financial Obligations will be given at your first visit.

-PLEASE UNDERSTAND that we file dental insurance as a courtesy to our patients.
-We do not have a contract with your insurance company.
+PLEASE UNDERSTAND that we file dental insurance as a COURTESY to our patients.
+We may not have a direct contract with your insurance company and may be affiliated by 3rd-Party.
 We are not responsible for how your insurance company handles its claims, or for what benefits they pay on a claim.
 We can only assist you in estimating your portion of the cost of treatment.
 We do not guarantee what your insurance will or will not do with each claim.
 We are not be responsible for any errors in filing your insurance.
 Once again, we file claims as a courtesy to you.